 To help accomplish the missions of the San Diego Natural History Museum and the Biodiversity Research Center of the Californias (BRCC), our scientists conduct biological expeditions and other field research on the Baja California peninsula.
 These expeditions involve scientists from various disciplines and foster collaboration between several institutions in the United States and Mexico.
 Expeditions also support the enhancement of the scientific collections of the participating institutions, conservation efforts, management of natural resources, and environmental education.

-In November 2017, staff from The Nat will work with partners throughout the regions to conduct a binational multidisciplinary survey of an area known locally as Los Brasileros.
-This project will be a hybrid of recent intensive survey work in the Sierra Cacachilas and a rapid biodiversity survey.
+In November 2017, staff from The Nat worked with partners throughout the regions to conduct a binational multidisciplinary survey of an area known locally as Los Brasileros.
+This project was a hybrid of recent intensive survey work in the Sierra Cacachilas and a rapid biodiversity survey.
 More.

 In late October 2013, more than 30 researchers, students, and volunteers converged on this small mountain range near La Paz for a binational, multidisciplinary expedition.
 The expedition team traveled by foot and mule to reach the interior high elevations of the rugged Cacachilas Mountains.
 Historical collections from the heart of the mountains are very rare, making it a “black hole” of biodiversity information.
 More.